 Apple developed iTunes Ping as an internal social network/recommended service, but it was recently scrapped in favour of plain old Twitter and Facebook integration.
 That last point is telling because the injection of social into mobile/analytics/cloud infrastructures has really been the catalyst for the popularity of the SMAC approach.
 Social isn’t simply a new innovation or service to bake into a product.
 It’s a whole mode of behaviour, redefining the way we engage with almost all digital services and each other.
 A really good illustration of this is Oracle’s adoption of the SMAC stack.

 As of earlier this year, the software had been used in more than 10,000 clinical trials for new drug development.
 It’s clear that SMAC stacks pack a lot of power.
-Each of their components are increasingly well-known and even expected.
+Each of its components is increasingly well-known and even expected.
 More and more, consumers are confused when they aren’t presented with social integration or mobile capabilities.
-And, working in concert, the cloud, analytics, social and mobile only drive further innovation in each of these areas.
+And, working in concert, the cloud, analytics, social and mobile-only drive further innovation in each of these areas.

 So, what does this mean for enterprise IT departments?
 While it’s true that IT departments everywhere would be well-advised to adopt the SMAC approach as soon as possible, the resources that come along with SMAC stacks will actually make their jobs easier and maximize their capabilities.
 Already, modern IT departments are tasked with bringing together and maintaining scattered, disparate platforms, networks and equipment to give internal and external customers what they want.
 This isn’t new, and it’s long kept IT departments from responding as quickly, securely or nimbly as they’d like.

 Let’s say that 100 new employees all need their own personalized computing resources requiring different software and functionality.
 This used to be a serious undertaking.
-Now, mobility and cloud computing in particular have made consistent, scalable solutions possible across multiple types of platforms.
+Now, mobility and cloud computing, in particular, has made consistent, scalable solutions possible across multiple types of platforms.
 Because cloud-based software doesn’t have to be tailored for specific operating systems, it works for anyone.
 And mobile access allows people to access and accomplish work as easily from their phones as from their desks.

 Taken together, SMAC resources can make IT operations leaner, faster and smarter.
 It’s something that a number of companies big and small have already discovered and enthusiastically embraced.
 What will be most interesting is how the approach will evolve we learn more about social, mobile, analytics and the cloud can be optimized.
 That’s the beauty of the SMAC approach after all.
 Each component deepens understanding of the others, making for an increasingly powerful, long-term strategy.